 If you didn’t watch the royal wedding at the weekend or at least see the follow-up highlights, then where on earth have you been?

-Watching Prince Harry and his beloved, American actress Meghan Markle, tie the knot this last Saturday 19th May gave me ALL of the feels.
+Watching Prince Harry and American actress Meghan Markle tie the knot this last Saturday 19th May gave me ALL of the feels.

 Even though there were people out there in the world who didn’t really get into the spirit of the occasion, I think most of us who DID witness the royal wedding can agree that it was something truly special to behold.